domschl/RaspberryNtpServer/README.md

 Once you receive a PPS signal and GPSD is configured, continue.

+### Access permissions for `/dev/pps0`

+Some linux distribution only allow `root` to read or access `/dev/pps0`.
+This is no issue, if only root services want to access `/dev/pps0`.
+Not that recent versions of `chronyd` drop privileges after start, and then might not be able to access `/dev/pps0` anymore.

 ## Setting up Chrony as time-server

 **Note:** Before you setup `chrony`, make sure you completed `gpsd` configuration and that `gpsd` is running ok, and that you have a valid PPS signal at `/dev/pps0`.

+Recent chronyd versions drop root privilege after start (check for the `-u` option in `chronyd.service` to see the user that will be used to run `chronyd`).
+If `/dev/pps0` is not accessible for that user, pps won't work.
+There are two solutions: either use a version of chronyd that doesn't drop privileges and runs as root, or setup a `udev` rule that allows access to `/dev/pps0` for the process-user of `chronyd`.

 Install `chrony`, an alternative NTP server that in my experience results in higher precision time servers than good old ntpd.